-(Portuguese for ‘Occupied Paradise’) is a reconstruction of a failed modernist plan for an urban center located in the West zone of Rio de Janeiro.
+(Portuguese for ‘Occupied Paradise’) is a reconstruction of a failed modernist plan for an urban center in Rio de Janeiro.
 This plan, designed by Oscar Niemeyer, was officially approved in 1970 and served as inspiration for Lúcio Costa’s Pilot Plan for the greater region.
 All the documents in the exhibition are part of an abandoned archive found in the ruin of one of the three actually constructed circular towers.
 A website with the digitalized documents was launched with the exhibition, so the material became accessible to the public.
 This precedes the ultimate objective of Paraíso Ocupado: the establishment of a museum concerned with the urbanization history of Barra da Tijuca.